SpiNNakerManchester/spif/README.md

 Authors
 -------

-The design in this repository is largely the work of:
+The designs in this repository are largely the work of:

 * Luis A. Plana (The University of Manchester)